AllyJoho/startup/notes.md

 ## Setup
 Setup is kinda easy.
 I'm sure time will get rid of this stress but I feel like I have too many repositories open.\
 Also I have no idea what's going on with AWS.
 They have my credit card so I have no choice but to trust them.
 I'm just going to trust and vibe.

+## HTML
+So I got behind in my work and now I'm worried about the commits spread out over multiple days.
+I'm going to do my best to show proper ownership but I'm a little overwhelmed because shool is just a lot sometimes.